You can grow tomatoes.

 2. Aunt Ruby’s German Green:

 If you aren’t growing a green when ripe tomato (abbreviated to GWR if you’re a tomato nerd) in your garden then you are missing out.
-This is an excellent slicing tomato with outstanding flavor.
+GWR tomatoes can be hit or miss in the flavor department, but this is an excellent slicing tomato with outstanding flavor.

 Too many tomatoes!

 When you grow tomatoes, sometimes they all ripen at the same time.
 A Caprese salad is an excellent and delicious use for them.
-Choose several of different colors and make a rainbow Caprese salad.
+We like to choose several types and colors of tomatoes to make a rainbow Caprese salad.

 Fried green tomatoes?

 When we talk about frying green tomatoes, we mean unripe green tomatoes.
 You don’t want to use ripe green tomato for frying.
 Any ripe tomato will get all mushy if you try to bread and fry it.

 Aunt Ruby’s is a delicious fried tomato, but you must use a firm, unripe tomato to make fried green tomatoes.